-Learning Domain: Cognitive Level of Learning: Understand
+Learning Domain: Cognitive Level of Learning: Comprehension

 References/Readings

-None.

-Lesson DLC107 - Introduction to Knowledge Management
+None

+LESSON DLC107 - INTRODUCTION TO KNOWLEDGE MANAGEMENT

 Description

-This lesson familiarizes the student with how to distinguish the elements of knowledge management to support decision-making.
-At the end of this lesson, the student will be able to review Knowledge Management principles and how they relate to readiness.
-The student will also prepare a Leader's Book to start managing knowledge, and review the Job Book in The Digital Training Management System (DTMS).
-This lesson will assist the students in developing best practices to maintain readiness.
+This lesson familiarizes you with how to distinguish the elements of knowledge management to support decisionmaking.
+At the end of this lesson, you will be able to review knowledge management principles and how it relates to readiness.
+You will also prepare a Leader's Book to start managing knowledge and review the Job Book in The Digital Training Management System (DTMS).
+This lesson will assist you in developing best practices to maintain readiness.

 Hours: 2

 Learning Objectives/Outcomes

 Interpret knowledge management principles.

-Learning Domain: Cognitive Level of Learning: Remember
+Learning Domain: Cognitive Level of Learning: Knowledge

-References/Readings

 ADRP 6-0, Mission Command, 17 May 2012

 ATP 6-01.1, Techniques for Effective Knowledge Management, 6 March 2015

-Lesson DLC108 - Budgeting and Personal Finance
+LESSON DLC108 - BUDGETING AND PERSONAL FINANCE

 Description

-This lesson familiarizes the student with how to develop a plan for financial readiness using available tools and resources.
-The student will also identify sources of emergency financial aid for themselves and team members.
-At the end of this lesson, the student will prepare a personal budget; review Army resources to support financial emergencies; and employ free tools and websites to build, track, and manage the student's money.
+This lesson familiarizes you with how to develop a plan for financial readiness using available tools and resources.
+You will also identify sources of emergency financial aid for yourself and team members.
+At the end of this lesson, you will prepare a personal budget; review Army resources to support financial emergencies; and employ free tools and websites to build, track, and manage your money.

 Hours: 2.5

 Learning Objectives/Outcomes

 Prepare a personal financial plan.

-Learning Domain: Cognitive Level of Learning: Apply
+Learning Domain: Cognitive Level of Learning: Understanding

 References/Readings

+AER Form 57R, 14 July 2015

 AR 930-4, Army Emergency Relief, 5 May 2019

-AER Form 57R, 14 July 2015

-Financial Management Plan (FMP)

 TC 21-7, Personal Financial Readiness and Deployability Handbook, 14 August 2003

-Lesson DLC109 - Transitioning to Civilian Life
+LESSON DLC109 - TRANSITIONING TO CIVILIAN LIFE

 Description

-This lesson familiarizes the student with how to transition to civilian life.
-The student will develop a Frequently Asked Questions sheet on transitioning programs from the military to the civilian sector.
-At the end of this lesson, the student will review components of the Transition Goals, Plans, and Success (GPS) Program, review benefits and requirements of the Soldier for Life, Transition Assistance Program (SFL-TAP).
+This lesson familiarizes you with how to transition to civilian life.
+You will develop a frequently asked questions sheet on transitioning programs from the military to the civilian sector.
+At the end of this lesson, you will review components of the transition goals, plans, and success (GPS) Program; and review benefits and requirements of the Soldier for Life, Transition Assistance Program (SFL-TAP).

 Hours: 2.5

 Learning Objectives/Outcomes

 Review Army programs that support transition to civilian life.

-Learning Domain: Cognitive Level of Learning: Understand
+Learning Domain: Cognitive Level of Learning: Comprehension

 References/Readings

 AR 600-81, Soldier for Life - Transition Assistance Program, 17 May 2016

 DoDD 1332.25, Transition Assistance Program (TAP) for Military Personnel, 9 November 2018

-Lesson DLC110 - Communication Skills
+LESSON DLC110 - COMMUNICATION SKILLS

 Description

-This lesson familiarizes the student with how to be a better communicator.
-At the end of this lesson, the student will develop knowledge and skills pertaining to the fundamental theories, concepts, vocabulary, and practices related to the discipline of communication.
+This lesson familiarizes you with how to be a better communicator.
+At the end of this lesson, you will develop knowledge and skills pertaining to the fundamental theories, concepts, vocabulary, and practices related to the discipline of communication.
 Topic areas the lesson addresses include the process of communication, types of communication such as verbal and nonverbal, interpreting characteristics of effective communication like listening skills, as well as ways to improve communication skills.

 Hours: 2.5

 Learning Objectives/Outcomes

 Interpret communication types.